radiantspace/talk2robots/README.md

 ## What is talk2robots?

-talk2robots is a complete and extensible human to AI interface.
+talk2robots is an extensible human to AI interface.
 It is a framework that allows you to easily create your own chatbot, voice assistant, or any other kind of AI interface.
-It is designed to be easy to use and to extend, and it is completely free and open source.
+It is designed to be easy to use and to extend.

 ### Try it